alonzo245/portfolio-tutorial-react-18-router-6-4/README.md

 ## Steps to start

-Option 1 - clone repository
+Option 1 - clone repository and inspect it.

 ---